 Learning about healthy eating and diabetes will take some time.
 The good news is there is a lot of support and information available.
 Registered Dietitians who work in Diabetes Education Programs can give you trusted nutrition advice tailored to your needs.
 Need healthy meal and snack ideas?
 Try out our Diabetes Menu Plan.
 Do you enjoy ethnic foods?
 Print one of these Healthy Diabetes Recipe Booklets designed for South Asian, Chinese, Caribbean or Latin American tastes.

 Try to be active for at least 150 minutes/week.
 That’s about 30 minutes/day on five days of the week.
 You can start with 10 minutes at a time.
 Make sure to do both resistance exercise (like lifting weights) and aerobic exercise (like walking, swimming or playing sports).
 Choose activities that you enjoy and can do with your family.
 If you are new to physical activity, speak to your health care provider before getting started.
 For more tips read Physical Activity and Diabetes.

 Manage your weight to help prevent diabetes

 If you are overweight or obese, losing even 5 percent of your body weight can help prevent pre-diabetes from developing into diabetes.
-For tips on losing weight in a healthy way, read: Weight Control Strategies that Work and Healthy Eating for a Healthy Waist.
+See tips on losing weight in a healthy way.

 Take your medications to help prevent diabetes